-Created in response to increasing employer demands for workers with skills beyond their technical expertise, Working Smart: Soft Skills for Workplace Success is a five-module, 16-lesson curriculum taught over a minimum of 24 hours.
-The program is designed to enhance skills such as communication, problem-solving, time management and accountability for job-seekers, which only serves to strengthen Charlotte’s pool of worthy job candidates.
+Created in response to increasing employer demands for workers with skills beyond their technical expertise, Working Smart: Soft Skills for Workplace Success is a five-module, 16-lesson curriculum that enhances job-seeker skills such as communication, problem-solving, time management and accountability.

-Agencies serving job-seekers can enhance their program’s outcomes by incorporating the Working Smart curriculum into their existing programs or directing participants to one of the many agencies currently offering the highly valued Working Smart soft-skills training.
+Client-serving agencies can incorporate Working Smart into existing training programs to boost outcomes or direct participants to one of many agencies currently offering the curriculum.

 Working Smart-certified graduates will learn (but not be limited to) the following topics: